Natal dispersal of Eagle Owls: a European scale project

 Kiiu and Emppu

 Kiiu and Emppu are siblings from a territory near the city of Turku.
 Kiiu is female and several days older than her brother Emppu.
 Kiiu left her home on 17 October and Emppu a week later.
-Like Julia, they were also around 5 months old when the departure took place.
+They were around 5 months old when the departure took place.
+Emppu flew southeast towards Salo, but it is likely that he died already in the beginning of November when the last location data were received.
+Kiiu, on the other hand, traveled northeast and has lived between municipalities of Lieto and Yläne until the end of January 2018 when the last locations were received.
+It is likely that Kiiu is still alive but the battery of the transmitter had faded out.

 Birds tracked previously